 - You do not have to accept an insurance company’s first offer.

 - First offers are often low-ball amounts that are inadequate for your injuries or damages.

 - Insurance settlement terms are usually confidential, and the liable party does not have to admit any wrongdoing.

-Your attorney can help you understand your legal options.
+Our attorneys can help you understand your legal options.
 Our firm uses Facebook live streams as one way to connect with our clients.

-We Are Familiar with Commercial Vehicle Accidents
+We Are Familiar With Commercial Vehicle Accidents

 Since 2002, D. Miller & Associates, PLLC™ has helped clients recover damages for injuries caused by someone else’s negligent or careless behavior.

 A commercial vehicle accident involves any vehicle used for commercial or business use, including: